FLAS fellowships are currently unavailable through Middle Eastern Studies

 - Restricted Regions: Students seeking a program in what is considered a restricted region must apply for permission to travel (list of countries).
 Please review the university policy and prepare early your application to request travel authorization.

-CMES typically awards five to eight summer fellowships each year, depending on program costs.
+CMES has generally awarded 6-10 summer fellowships annually, depending on program costs.